limitedcoffeetime/algebra-flow/IMPLEMENTATION_SUMMARY.md

-# Clean LHS/RHS Implementation - No Backwards Compatibility
+# Clean LHS/RHS Implementation - OpenAI Responses API

 ## Overview
 Implemented automatic answer prefilling for algebra problems that ask to "solve for x" (or other variables).
 Users now only need to type the right-hand side of the equation while the left-hand side (like "x = ") is automatically prefilled and non-editable.

 **⚠️ NO BACKWARDS COMPATIBILITY** - All old problem batches must be deleted.
 This is a clean implementation.

+**🚀 OpenAI Responses API** - Using the latest OpenAI Responses API with structured outputs (o4-mini-2025-04-16).

 ## What Was Implemented